dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

     print('Computer says no')
 ```

-This swallows all possible errors.
-It may make it impossible to debug
+This catches all possible errors and it may make it impossible to debug
 when the code is failing for some reason you didn't expect at all
 (e.g. uninstalled Python module, etc.).

 ### Somewhat Better Approach

-This is a more sane approach.
+If you're going to catch all errors, this is a more sane approach.

 ```python
 try: